markaleksanderh/webcore-example/guideline-template.md

 ### Variants

 Variants are the added elements a pattern may include, buttons with or without labels or icons.

 ### Size

+A pattern may have different configurations depending on the space available.
+Describe all sizes outlining the scenarios where a particular configuration is used.

 ### Alignment